Photo credit: chuttersnap

 STEP 5 (OPTIONAL): HIRE A MARINE SURVEYOR, BOAT BROKER, MARINE MECHANIC

-While there’s no replacement for doing your own research and due diligence, sometimes it’s nice to get a professional opinion.
-Here are some of the existing service providers that can help you understand used boat prices.
+While there’s no replacement for doing your own research, sometimes it’s nice to get a professional opinion.
+Here are some of the services that can help you understand used boat prices.

 - Pre purchase condition and valuation: This costs upwards of $18 per foot and involves a deep 3-6 hour inspection.
-The surveyor will ask to see the boat both in the water and out of water (so there may be additional haul-out costs).
-The final survey report will list both a “replacement value” and a “market value” and should be accepted by your insurance company (provided it is recent).
+The surveyor will ask to see the boat both in the water and out of water.
+The final report for purchase surveys will list both a “replacement value” and a “market value” as well as any deficiencies.

 - Insurance condition and valuation: At $16 per foot this survey is less expensive and less detailed.
 It’s more for boat owners who are looking to insure their boats.
-Most insurance companies require owners to provide a recent professional appraisal of the vessel.
-While not as detailed as the previous survey, it will still provide you with a suggested boat value.
+Most insurance companies ask owners to submit a recent survey of the vessel.
+While not as detailed as the previous survey, it will still provide you with a suggested boat market value.

 Get a recommendation on a marine surveyor before you hire